-Appendix G sets out how we interpret the requirements under paragraph 13.2(2)(e) and section 13.19 relating to the trusted contact person and temporary holds.
-It also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients and decline in clients' mental capacity..
+Appendix G sets out how we interpret the requirements under sections 13.2.01 and 13.19 relating to trusted contact persons and temporary holds.
+It also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients, and concerns about clients' mental capacity to make decisions involving financial matters..

-5. The Document is changed by adding the following appendix:
+5. The Companion Policy is changed by adding the following appendix:

-Appendix G - Part 13 - Assisting Vulnerable Clients
+Appendix G - Part 13 - Addressing Issues of Financial Exploitation and Concerns About Clients' Mental Capacity

-This appendix sets out how we interpret the requirements under paragraph 13.2(2)(e) and section 13.19 relating to the trusted contact person and temporary holds.
-This appendix also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients and decline in clients' mental capacity.
+This appendix sets out how we interpret the requirements under sections 13.2.01 and 13.19 relating to trusted contact persons and temporary holds.
+This appendix also provides general commentary and guidance surrounding issues of financial exploitation of vulnerable clients, and concerns about clients' mental capacity to make decisions involving financial matters.

-1. Definitions

-Financial exploitation
+1. Financial exploitation